 The data presented in this manuscript are the average values of different parameters.
 The statistical method described by Panse and Sukhatme (1985) was followed for analysis and interpretation of the experimental results.
 In order to evaluate comparative performance of the various treatments, the data were analyzed by the technique of analysis of variance described by Fisher (1958).
-All the tests of significance.
-The data has been analysed using the statistical tool/ programme "opstat" developed by Sheoran et al.
+All the tests of significance were made at 5 per cent level of the significance.
+The data has been analysed using the statistical tool/programme "opstat" developed by Sheoran et al.